 Airlines Regional Express (REX) and QantasLink service the Port Lincoln airport with several departures daily.

 Flights to and from Adelaide are approximately 45 minutes long, and can be booked direct on their respective websites.
 If you have a connecting Qantas flight from interstate, don’t forget you can save on airport taxes!

 Kirkhope Aviation offer direct flights to Port Lincoln on a private charter from Moorabbin Airport in Melbourne.

 Airport Shuttle Bus

 When flying Qantas, a shuttle bus is available from Port Lincoln Airport stopping at all major Accommodation and Hotels.
-A one way ticket is just $15 per person and is the cheapest and easiest way to get into town from the Airport.
-Please note if you are flying with Rex and want to use this service you have to wait for the second round of pick-ups.
+It is the cheapest and easiest way to get into city from the Airport dropping to all accommodations.
+Please note if you are flying with Rex bookings are essential.
 For all bookings and enquiries call Deb from Port Lincoln Passenger Service on 0428 830 608

 The Eyre Peninsula is a fantastic self-drive destination.
 Located at the very bottom tip of the EP, Port Lincoln is approximately 7–7.5 hours from Adelaide.